 A: It comes down to the overall quality of your application.
 Please be sure to follow all directions, work with your mentor, and utilize the Project Rubric or Presentation Rubric.

 Q: Can I purchase items for my research or creative works after I have been accepted for UROP funding but prior to funding disbursement?

 A: Yes.
-However, please remember that you must satisfy all requirements prior to funding disbursal.
+However, please remember that you must satisfy all requirements (for Project or Presentation) prior to funding disbursal.